top of page

 With a lucrative industrial marble business, JABO would purchase a location in Williamstown, WV to increase production for the industrial marble demand, though colorful marbles were never made.
 By 2006, JABO's industrial marble business was

 waning to the point of massive cutbacks and Joanne's order to halt production of Classics.
 Undaunted, in 2007 Dave produced a series of five, 5/8" 'Tank wash' runs.
 Two more 1" runs were also produced.
-The popularity and collectability of the Classics lead to talks of more exotic applications which lead to what we now refer to as 'The Contract Run era'.
+The popularity and collectability of the Classics lead to talks of more exotic applications which led to what we now refer to as 'The Contract Run era'.
 More about this in the gallery page dedicated to it.
 Many more of the earlier JABO Classics will be posted here in the near future, as time allows.

 Click on images for expanded view/notable information.